nasa/HyperCP/README.md

 *{To Do: The NIR dark-pixel subtraction is bogus, and should be eliminated in favor of a more robust glint correction above (e.g. Zhang et al 2017)}*

 To output SeaBASS formatted text files, check the box.
-A subfolder within the L4 directory will be created, and seperated files made for Li, Lt, Es, and Rrs hyperspectral data.
+A subfolder within the L4 directory will be created, and separated files made for Li, Lt, Es, and Rrs hyperspectral data.